Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Try our scholarship finder tool

-No matter what type of second degree you are seeking, our scholarship finder tool is a valuable resource.
+No matter what type of second degree you are seeking, our scholarship search tool is a valuable resource.
 Input your demographic information and the types of scholarships you are seeking, and get custom-matched with opportunities that suit your educational and financial situation.